nanlovescan/nansheng.github.io/_pages/about.md

 working with Prof. [Giulia Galli](https://galligroup.uchicago.edu/People/galli.php).
 I am also closely working with Dr. [Olivier Parcollet](https://www.simonsfoundation.org/people/olivier-parcollet) at Center for Computational Quantum Physics, Flatiron Institute.
 I received my dual bachelors in Physics and Chemistry from the University of Chinese Academy of Sciences, where I worked with Prof. [Tao Xiang](http://txiang.iphy.ac.cn) and Prof. [Qiang Shi](https://www.researchgate.net/profile/Qiang-Shi-5).

-I am broadly interested in quantum many-particle physics, quantum computing ...
+I am broadly interested in Quantum Many-Body physics, quantum computing and quantum simulations, and scientific computing.
 <!-- I am broadly interested in improving the performance and reliability of storage/file systems, operating systems,
 distributed systems, and database systems.
 Especially, my recent studies focus on designing an index structure and building a system based on Persistent Memory (PM).
 Currently, I am studying the design issues of persistent